1937 Australian federal election

 Poster promoting the return of the Lyons Government at the 1937 federal election; Lyons became the first Australian prime minister to win three elections.

-The 1937 Australian federal election was held in Australia on 23 October 1937.
+A federal election was held in Australia on 23 October 1937.
 All 74 seats in the House of Representatives, and 19 of the 36 seats in the Senate were up for election.
 The incumbent UAP–Country coalition government, led by Prime Minister Joseph Lyons, defeated the opposition Labor Party under John Curtin.

-The election is notable in that the Country Party achieved its highest-ever primary vote in the lower house, thereby winning nearly a quarter of all lower-house seats.
+The election is notable in that the Country Party achieved its highest-ever primary (first preference) vote in the lower house, thereby winning nearly a quarter of all lower-house seats.
 At the 1934 election nine seats in New South Wales had been won by Lang Labor.
 Following the reunion of the two Labor parties in February 1936, these were held by their members as ALP seats at the 1937 election.
 With the party's wins in Ballaarat and Gwydir (initially at a by-election on 8 March 1937), the ALP had a net gain of 11 seats compared with the previous election.

-This was the first federal election that future Prime Ministers Harold Holt and Arthur Fadden contested as members of parliament, having entered parliament at the 1935 Fawkner by-election and 1936 Darling Downs by-election respectively.

-This was the first federal election under George VI who became head of state after his brother Edward VIII who abdicated in December the previous year.
+Background

+The UAP and Country Party formed a new coalition a few months after the 1934 election, after the UAP initially attempted to govern in minority.
+The coalition proved stable throughout the parliamentary term, with Country Party leader Earle Page becoming de facto deputy prime minister.

+James Scullin retired as leader of the Labor Party in October 1935.
+John Curtin unexpectedly won the resulting leadership election over Frank Forde, becoming the first Western Australian to lead a major party.
+In February 1936 the Lang Labor MPs re-joined the parliamentary ALP caucus for the first time since the 1931 party split, in line with the federal conference's decision to readmit the New South Wales branch.

+Campaign

+Although Australia was not at war, the 1937 election has been described as a khaki election as the primary issue during the campaign was defence policy.

+Both major party leaders launched their campaigns at smaller venues within their electorates.
+Curtin gave his policy address on 20 September in Fremantle, Western Australia, while Lyons followed on 28 September in Deloraine, Tasmania.
+This was the first time Lyons had launched the UAP campaign in his home state, with the party's 1931 and 1934 campaigns launched at the Sydney Town Hall.